YorkCodeDojo/yoda/manual.md

 | 0xFD    | Refresh     |

 Setting Bit 0 of the refresh byte to 1 will cause the screen to draw.
+The other bits of this byte are ignored.

 # Commands